patrickcgray/sci_compute_env/README.md

 Repeat 9 and 10 until happy.

-11. Now run the model on your whole dataset.
+12. Now run the model on your whole dataset and finally get the products that are motivating this whole analysis.